leocavalcante/observable_state/README.md

 - No Streams or new Widgets, it is purely `State` and `setState()`, like Vanilla, but :zap: **Reactive!**

 ## How it works
-It's a sweet, sweet sugar on top of the battle-tested **Observer pattern.** Your State is stored in a List of Observables in a given Subject (Change) and it's `setState()` is called only when your Model explicity tells to notify about that Change.
+It's a sweet, sweet sugar on top of the battle-tested **Observer pattern.** Your State is stored in a List of Observables in a given Subject (Change) and it's `setState()` is called only when your Model explicit tells to notify about that Change.
-- **It is not BLoC**, but you still can maitain, test and visualize your Business Logic away from the UI.
+- **It is not BLoC**, but you still can maintain, test and visualize your Business Logic away from the UI.
 - **It is not Flux** *(Redux/Rx/Stream)*, but you still can control data in an unidirectional flow.

 ## Usage guide (Get started)